Personal Financial Help

 Credit Reports and Credit Scores

-Normally, you are entitled to a free credit report every 12 months from each of the major consumer reporting companies.
-For a limited time, everyone is eligible for free weekly online credit reports from Equifax, Experian, and Transunion.
+You can receive a free credit report every week from each of the major consumer reporting companies.
+Visit their website to access free online credit reports from Equifax, Experian, and Transunion.

 Protecting Yourself

-The Consumer Financial Protection Bureau and the Federal Trade Commission has tips to identify, avoid and prevent scammers, fraudsters, and bad actors intent on identity theft and other types of scams.
-To protect your personal financial information, the FTC provides information about online privacy notices and a guide to recovering from identity theft.
+The Consumer Financial Protection Bureau and the Federal Trade Commission have tips to identify, avoid and prevent scammers, fraudsters, and bad actors intent on identity theft and other types of scams.
+To protect your personal financial information, the FTC provides information about online privacy.
+Illinois Legal Aid Online also has advice for avoiding identity theft, along with first steps for recovering if your identity has been stolen.

 Loans